Table of Contents

 Automating workflows for indefinite-delivery contracts

-With the Workflow Designer, you can create a centralized location for contracting requests and customizing indefinite-delivery contracts.
+With no-code workflow builders like Ironclad’s Workflow Designer, you can create a centralized location for contracting requests and customizing indefinite-delivery contracts.
 You can upload a template, tag fields, and add approvers and signers.
-You can create conditional contract clauses that are easily modifiable and adaptable to the needs of a particular contract.
+If needed, you can also create conditional contract clauses that are easily modifiable and adaptable to the needs of a particular contract.

-How templateable workflows can help simplify the process
+How templatized workflows can help simplify the process

-Templateable workflows help to ensure that contracts are in compliance with organization policies and relevant legal requirements but without the need for comprehensive manual review every time.
+Templatized workflows help to ensure that contracts are in compliance with organization policies and relevant legal requirements but without the need for comprehensive manual review every time.
 This is especially critical when dealing with government organizations.
-Once a template is ready, it won’t need re-designed every time you enter into a new contract.
-Instead, you can utilize institutional memory to save significant amounts of time and costs.
+Once a template is ready, it won’t need to be redesigned every time you enter into a new contract.
+Instead, you can use institutional memory to save significant time and costs.

 Ironclad is not a law firm, and this post does not constitute or contain legal advice.
 To evaluate the accuracy, sufficiency, or reliability of the ideas and guidance reflected here, or the applicability of these materials to your business, you should consult with a licensed attorney.
 Use of and access to any of the resources contained within Ironclad’s site do not create an attorney-client relationship between the user and Ironclad.